Retiring Happy, Wild, and

 them create AWARENESS, GOODNESS, AND COOLNESS with their target market.
 In return the corporations will

 handsomely reward me so that I can:

 a.
 Live in Hawaii or some other place with a temperate climate for two to three

 months each winter.

-c.
-Travel Executive Class to New York, Toronto, London, and Hawaii once a year.
+b.
+Travel Business Class to Toronto, London, and Honolulu at least once a year.

 as Montreal, San Diego, Honolulu, Paris, and Prague.
 I was recently flown executive class, provided